 “They are a really important part of good IPM,” Renquist said.
 “When you’re planning a program, you want to use products that have low toxicity, and won’t cause a lot of problems for the environment.
 Dormant sprays score pretty well.
 Their toxicity level for animals is pretty low if you follow the labels.
 Superior or horticultural oil kills target insects, but beneficial insects are rarely around trees in the dormant season.”

 A good reference for disease and pest control is Extension’s Managing Diseases and Insects in Home Orchards, which has a list of cultural practices and least toxic products for various pests and diseases.
-For information on specific products contact your local master gardeners.

 If you don’t like to spray or forget the early spray, Renquist said the January application is the most important.
 This year, if you’ve missed the January timing, you’re still better off to make the third spray.